simonbreton/test_gcp_tuto/tutorial.md

 In the following steps, we will guide you through:

 1. Checking access permissions.
-2. Enabling the required APIs.
+2. Enabling the Service Usage API
-3. Verifying your BigQuery and billing setup.
+3. Check your Ga4 BigQuery Export
+4. Verify your billing status

 Once the prerequisites are confirmed, proceed to Step 2 to begin the configuration process.